-When it comes to Diversity & Inclusion (D&I) initiatives, it can sometimes seem as if everyone is waiting for someone else to lead the way.
+When it comes to diversity, equity and inclusion initiatives, it can sometimes seem as if everyone is waiting for someone else to lead the way.
 Managers want to make sure they get employee buy-in first.
 Employees look to their managers for direction.
 And CEOs want to see data that ensures they’re headed in the right direction.
-But D&I; doesn’t have to be a waiting game.
+But DE&I doesn’t have to be a waiting game.
 Employees of all levels can have an impact.
 All they need is the right encouragement.
 Flora Wang, a Sales Engineer at HubSpot, advocates that everyone in an organization can be empowered to contribute to an inclusive atmosphere.
-During a recent presentation at HubSpot’s INBOUND 18 conference, Flora described simple ways that all employees can foster inclusion.
+During a presentation at HubSpot’s INBOUND 18 conference, Flora described simple ways that all employees can foster inclusion.

 Here’s a recap of the highlights and action-ready things you can embed into your own company.

 Diversity, equity inclusion are almost always discussed together (hence the common abbreviation, DE&I), but Flora took a moment to offer a simple distinction between the two concepts, citing a quote from Verna Myers, “Diversity is being invited to the party.
 Inclusion is being asked to dance.”
 Flora mentioned how we’ve all felt excluded at some point in our lives, whether it was by not being invited to a party or let in on a joke.
 When employees feel that way in their working environment, they’re not able to be their most authentic selves and do their best work.